 While this information is not important for an investor to make a decision to invest in the IPO, it is good to know the way in which SEBI ensures the regulation of the IPO process.
-With these intermediaries, SEBI ensures that only applications from genuine companies to go public are approved and the rest are weeded out.
-Also, it helps keep bogus applicants at bay and creates a safe and regulated environment for investors.
+With these intermediaries, SEBI ensures that only applications from genuine companies to go public are approved and the rest are weeded out, thereby creating a safe and regulated environment for investors.

 Investment in securities market are subject to market risks, read all the related documents carefully before investing.
 Please read the Risk Disclosure documents carefully before investing in Equity Shares, Derivatives, Mutual fund, and/or other instruments traded on the Stock Exchanges.
 As investments are subject to market risks and price fluctuation risk, there is no assurance or guarantee that the investment objectives shall be achieved.
 NBT do not guarantee any assured returns on any investments.
 Past performance of securities/instruments is not indicative of their future performance.